eclipse-tractusx/managed-identity-wallet/charts/managed-identity-wallet/README.md

 - Database Password
 - Database Encryption Key

-The **Database Password Secret** contains the password for the PostgreSQL database user.
+The **Database Password Secret** stores the password associated with the PostgreSQL database user.

-The **Database Encryption Key Secret** contains the encryption key for confidential data the PostgreSQL database (for example private key of wallets).
+Meanwhile, the **Database Encryption Key Secret** holds the encryption key for safeguarding confidential data within the PostgreSQL database.
+This could include sensitive information such as private keys for wallets.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>